michelmorais/wrap-maker-lua/README.md

 ### What is the code behind the wrapper?

-The script **wrap-maker.lua** interpreted like this (two integers parameters and one result integer):
+The script **wrap-maker.lua** have interpreted for this example two parameters as integers and one result as integer:

 ```cpp